MessiasLima/soccer-time-converter/README.md

 ## 🚀 Running the application

-I developed this application using Gradle build tool and the Spring Boot framework.
+I developed this application using the Gradle build tool and the Spring Boot framework.
 To run the application you need to:

-1. On command line (or on your favorite Java IDE) run `bootRun` gradle task.
+1. On command line (or on your favourite Java IDE) run `bootRun` gradle task.

     ```
     ./gradlew bootRun